MEC3031 : Introduction to Biomedical Engineering

 Teaching Rationale And Relationship

 Lectures provide the medium through which information and complex ideas can be delivered.
-The students will investigate a contemporary area of biomedical engineering in depth.
-This engineering solution will be assessed and critiqued by students through guided learning, prior to being assessed.
+The students will investigate biomedical engineering application in depth.
+The presented engineering solutions will be assessed and critiqued by students through guided learning, prior to being assessed.
+Practical sessions for experimental data acquisition and their elaboration in MATLAB will provide skills on experimental design and data analysis of biomedical signals.
 Independent study supports the students' self-study in reading around the lecture material and the associated scientific literature.

 Assessment Methods